ryanleslie33/Portfolio-React/readMe.md

 * _The work history link will take you to a resume like layout of my work history._

-* _The Interest link will take you three more links Csharp, React, and teaching._
+* _The Interest link will take you three more links C-#, React, and teaching._

 * _These three links will have short bit of information on why I like each language and the teaching link display a bit how I want to pursue teaching in this field down the road._